 The position will then be reviewed within the County's job evaluation process to determine if there is a change in the job evaluation.
-The Human Resource Director, or designee will evaluate the position based on internal and external factors as well experience required, supervision of others, education and decision making requirements..
-Once an appropriate grade is identified, the HR Director, or designee along with the Elected Official/Department Head will present the recommendation to the Board of County Commissioners.
+The Human Resource Director, or designee will evaluate the position based on internal and external factors as well as experience required, supervision of others, education and decision making requirements.
+Once an appropriate grade is identified, the HR Director, or designee along with the Elected Official/Department Head will present the recommendation to the Board of County Commissioners if the position should require a grade change with potential pay adjustment or if the job description is for a new non approved BOCC position.

-If the re-evaluation results in the position assigned a new grade the following will occur:
+If the re-evaluation results in the position assigned a new grade the following will occur: 600 Compensation Policies Page | 6

-If the incumbent's pay is within the new salary range, it is not mandatory that a pay increase Compensation Policies Page | 6 or decrease be automatically applied;

-2. However, the incumbent's pay relative to others in similar positions and within the same grade can be taken into consideration in determining whether a pay increase or decrease will be applied.
+- 1. If the incumbent's pay is within the new salary range, it is not mandatory that a pay increase or decrease be automatically applied; - 2.
+However, the incumbent's pay relative to others in similar positions and within the same grade can be taken into consideration in determining whether a pay increase or decrease will be applied.